-“Moving Up Without Losing Your Way: The Ethical Costs of Upward Mobility” by Department of Philosophy alumna Jennifer Morton (‘02) has been chosen as the Pre-read for the incoming Princeton Class of 2025.
+“Moving Up Without Losing Your Way: The Ethical Costs of Upward Mobility” by Department of Philosophy alumna Jennifer Morton (‘02) has been chosen as the Pre-read for Princeton's incoming Class of 2025.
 The book represents the first Pre-read selection by a Latinx author.

 Princeton philosophy majors had a preview of the subject of Morton’s book in the Fall 2019 semester, when she spoke at the Department of Philosophy’s Princeton & Beyond dinner one week after the book was published.
 The department’s undergraduate P & B dinner provides an opportunity for philosophy juniors and seniors to hear from alumni who share their personal experiences studying philosophy at Princeton and what impact that may have had on their career paths.